open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 #### Story 2

-As a hub cluster administrator, on the premise that the addon functionality is not affected, I do not want the addon agent to talk to the hub cluster directly.
+As a hub cluster administrator, on the premise that the addon functionality is not affected, I do not want the managed cluster to talk to the hub cluster directly.

 ### Terms